martinklepsch/s3-beam/README.md

 handler, `(GET "/my-cool-route" ...)`, and then pass it in the options map to `s3-pipe` in the frontend.

-If you are serving your S3 bucket with CloudFront, or another CDN/proxy, you can pass `upload-url` as a fifth parameter to `s3-sign`, so that the ClojureScript client is directed to upload through this bucket.
+If you are serving your S3 bucket from DigitalOcean Spaces, with CloudFront, or another CDN/proxy, you can pass `upload-url` as a fifth parameter to `s3-sign`, so that the ClojureScript client is directed to upload through this bucket.
 You still need to pass the bucket name, as the policy that is created and signed is based on the bucket name.